dicook/nullabor/cran-comments.md

-# Testing of nullabor
+# Change of email of maintainer

-The original package is on CRAN.
-This fixes a request to remove \donttest from the code.
+My email address is now dicook@monash.edu (instead of dicook@iastate.edu)